 Keeping Hawks Healthy

-We are innovating every part of the UHart experience—from the academic calendar to residential living—to provide options and access for the best and safest possible combination of on-campus and high-quality remote teaching.
+We innovated every part of the UHart experience—from the academic calendar to residential living—to provide options and access for the best and safest possible combination of on-campus and high-quality remote, online, and hybrid teaching.

-This website will continue to be updated with important information about our fall semester.
-Our plans, of course, are dependent on the ongoing guidance from the state of Connecticut and public health officials.
+This website will continue to be updated with important information about our response to COVID-19.

 Stay informed on the latest updates.